 Workshops

-Better together: Practical integration of CBT and Attachment Theory in Psychotherapy
+Better together: Practical integration of CBT and Attachment theory in psychotherapy

 CBT and Attachment Theory are often treated as opposing frameworks—but they don’t have to be.